 The Eastleigh campaign is exciting, friendly, inspiring.
 But so too was the West Derbyshire campaign.
 Let’s make sure that in Eastleigh we have the result that our excellent candidate, Mike Thornton, deserves.

-* George Kendall is convener of the Social Democrat Group, which is being formed to celebrate and develop our social democrat heritage, and to reach out to social democrats beyond the party.
+* George Kendall is chair of the Social Democrat Group, which is being formed to celebrate and develop our social democrat heritage, and to reach out to social democrats beyond the party.
 He writes in a personal capacity.